 - He adopted the child

 - Court proceedings established that he is the father

 - An administrative order was issued based on genetic testing

 - The father and mother officially acknowledged paternity

 We review individual circumstances to determine whether parents have a legal basis for claiming paternity and the best means for establishing fatherhood.

 Genetic testing produces reliable scientific proof of paternity.
-The Florida Department of Revenue administers and regulates DNA testing.
+In fact, The Florida Department of Revenue administers and regulates DNA testing.
 Parents may not need to go to court, but can instead seek an administrative order directly from the agency.
-If one party refuses to cooperate, however, we ask a court to intervene and order the DNA testing.
+Therefore, if one party refuses to cooperate, we can ask a court to intervene and order the DNA testing.